ocupop/dartlang.org/src/_pages/community/who-uses-dart.md

 : IOT Application Platform, DGLux5, provides a visual drag and drop rapid application development environment.

-Adwords for video
+AdWords for video
 : The application that advertisers use to promote video ads on YouTube and other sites.
 Advertisers create accounts, setup campaigns, create ads, target them to users, and see how users are finding their ads useful, etc.
-  Built with AngularDart.
+  Built with Angular 2 for Dart.

 Google internal tool for marketing
-: Built with AngularDart.
+: Built with Angular 2 for Dart.

 [Prime APPcatalog](http://www.primeapp.it/en)
 : An interactive product catalog for tablets and smartphones.
 Built with Dart,